spondonsarma/ALF_2.5_Personal/README.md

 ## FILES AND DIRECTORIES ##

 **Libraries**   Libraries.

 **Prog**   Main program and subroutines.

 **Analysis**   Analysis programs.

-**Start**   This directory contain the files required to start a run.
-In particular it contains the **parameters** file   that specifies the model, the lattice, and various parameters for the Monte Carlo run and  error analysis.
+**Scripts_and_Parameters_files**  Suite of helper scripts and the Start directory which contains the files required to start a run, in particular  the **parameters** file that specifies the model, the lattice, and various parameters for the Monte Carlo run and  error analysis.

-**Examples** This directory provides a set of short example runs.

 **Documentation**   We have included in the file  [doc.pdf](https://git.physik.uni-wuerzburg.de/fassaad/General_QMCT_code/blob/master/Documentation/doc.pdf)   an extensive documentation.
 The development of the documentation will take place **only** in the documentation_new branch.
 In this branch you all have permission to push things so that we can keep on improving  things.

 ## TESTING ##